Children & the Montessori Method

 The Importance of the Early Years

 Another observation of Dr. Montessori’s, which has been reinforced by modern research, is the importance of the sensitive periods for early learning.
 These are periods of intense fascination for learning a particular characteristic or skill, such as going up and down steps, put ting things in order, counting or reading.
-It is easier for the child to learn a particular skill during the corresponding sensitive period than at any other time in his life.
-The Montessori classroom takes advantage of this fact by allowing the child freedom to select individual activities which correspond to his own periods of interest.
+It is easier for the child to learn a particular skill during the corresponding sensitive period than at any other time in their life.
+The Montessori classroom takes advantage of this fact by allowing the child freedom to select individual activities which correspond to their own periods of interest.

 At What Ages?